aimerib/smollmfinetune/ai_coder_tasks/tasks/R5-2_iceberg_model_subtext_generation.md

 6. Adjust Director's View UI to render subtext.

 ## References
-Depends on dual-head capability (R4-3) and feeds R5-3 Living Interface for display.
+Depends on triple-head capability (R4-6) and feeds R5-3 Living Interface for display.